richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 2 October 2008 — Bob Bigelow tells Jacques Vallee that the AAWSAP project has officially kicked off, but the sponsor (DIA) hasn’t delivered any access that was promised.
+**(PUBLIC DOMAIN)** - 2 October 2008 — Bob Bigelow tells Jacques Vallée that the **AAWSAP** project has officially kicked off, but the sponsor (DIA) hasn’t delivered any access that was promised.
 Opening certain doors, intros to potentially key personnel at contractors that may have worked on UAP in the past, etc. None of that happened as of that time.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)

 **(PUBLIC DOMAIN)** - 17 October 2008 — The Mutual UFO Network (MUFON) forms the MUFON Advanced Technology Establishment (MATE) composed of Bob Wood, Charles Modlin, Robert Powell and Chuck Reever.
-MATE signs a contract with Bigelow Aerospace Advanced Space Studies (BAASS) to provide BAASS with technical papers on the subjects of UAP lift, power generation, human interface, alleged extraterrestrial implants, abductions, antigravity propulsion and using superconductors for propulsion.
+MATE signs a contract with Bigelow Aerospace Advanced Space Studies (**BAASS**) to provide **BAASS** with technical papers on the subjects of UAP lift, power generation, human interface, alleged extraterrestrial implants, abductions, antigravity propulsion and using superconductors for propulsion.

-Soon after, BAASS served as a contractor for the Pentagon’s Advanced Aerospace Weapon System Applications Program (AAWSAP), but it is unknown of the MATE studies on implants, etc. made its way into the hands of USG program managers at AAWSAP.
-It is also unknown if BAASS disclosed to MATE that they were a contractor for the USG.
+Soon after, **BAASS** served as a contractor for the Pentagon’s Advanced Aerospace Weapon System Applications Program (**AAWSAP**), but it is unknown of the MATE studies on implants, etc. made its way into the hands of USG program managers at **AAWSAP**.
+It is also unknown if **BAASS** disclosed to MATE that they were a contractor for the USG.

 *   [https://www.blueblurrylines.com/2020/03/the-pentagon-ufo-programs-secret-partner.html](https://www.blueblurrylines.com/2020/03/the-pentagon-ufo-programs-secret-partner.html)
 *   [https://app.box.com/s/x54czwgmwfd5fph50527xw9zvma1yy91](https://app.box.com/s/x54czwgmwfd5fph50527xw9zvma1yy91)
 *   [https://archive.ph/aQkoy](https://archive.ph/aQkoy) (rg - archived URL)

-**(PUBLIC DOMAIN)** - 29 October 2008 — Kit Green tells Jacques Vallee that funding for AAWSAP could reach $240 million.
+**(PUBLIC DOMAIN)** - 29 October 2008 — Kit Green tells Jacques Vallée that funding for **AAWSAP** could reach $240 million.
 Kit claims the DIA sponsor could change and lose interest, but that won’t stop the project as it goes higher than that; several key Congressmen including Harry Reid want to see it go forward regardless.
-(Note: this did not happen, the program was cancelled, Reid’s request for SAP status was denied and little additional funding was found for the AATIP spinout).
+(Note: this did not happen, the program was cancelled, Reid’s request for SAP status was denied and little additional funding was found for the **AATIP** spinout).

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)

-**(PUBLIC DOMAIN)** - 24 November 2008 — Jacques Vallee meets several potential co-sponsors for the AAWSAP program in Zurich, Switzerland, as requested by Bob Bigelow.
+**(PUBLIC DOMAIN)** - 24 November 2008 — Jacques Vallée meets several potential co-sponsors for the **AAWSAP** program in Zurich, Switzerland, as requested by Bob Bigelow.
 Vallee is asked to revoke his French citizenship by Bigelow to help his clearance process move quicker but he declines.
 The European co-sponsor candidates are not named but Vallee mentions they had “access” to the “real” files in Europe and wanted to see how things went in the US before doing anything.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)